Bayes Theorem

 • Abbreviations

-• H1 = hypothesis the deck is all red cards
+• H1 = hypothesis the selected deck is a deck of 52 diamonds

-• H2 = hypothesis the deck is standard.
+• H2 = hypothesis the selected deck is a standard deck of 52 cards

-• E = the evidence that you selected a red card.
+• E = the evidence, i.e. that you drew a diamond from the selected deck

-• Prior Probabilities, before you select a card.
+• Prior Probabilities, before you draw a card.

 • Prior probability of H1 = P(H1) = 0.5